FolaisSK/CC201/labs/3_K8sScaleAndUpdate/instructions.md

 {: codeblock}

 The `deployment-configmap-env-var.yaml` file is already configured to use the tag `3`.
 <img src="images/step_6.5.png"><br/>

+> **Note:** If you have tried this lab earlier, there might be a possibility that the previous session is still persistent.
+In such a case, you will see a **'Layer already Exists'** message instead of the **'Pushed'** message  in the above output.
+We recommend you to proceed with the next steps of the lab.

 6. Apply the new Deployment configuration.
 ```